-- 15. As will be set out below, the applications by Sasol cannot comply with the requirements for postponements of compliance time frames as set out in the AQA Framework and no other postponements should not be granted: - The applications are made in air sheds where there is non-compliance with one or more national ambient air standards (NAAQS). - None of the applicants can demonstrate that the industry concerned's air emissions are not and will not cause any adverse impacts on the surrounding environment and health of communities. - The applications have not been submitted to the appropriate Air Quality Officer at least 1 year before the specified compliance date. - The applicants are required to compile an air pollution impact assessment in accordance with the regulations prescribing the format of an Atmospheric Impact Report, and the Regulations Regarding Air Dispersion Modelling, and they fail to comply with these requirements.
+- 21. Natref cannot comply with the requirements for postponements of compliance time frames set out in the Framework and no postponement should be granted: - The applications are made in air sheds where there is non-compliance with one or more ambient air standards. - None of the applicants can demonstrate that the industry concerned's air emissions are not and will not cause any adverse impacts on the surrounding environment and health of communities. - The applications have not been submitted to the appropriate Air Quality Officer at least 1 year before the specified compliance date. - The applicants are required to compile an air pollution impact assessment in accordance with the regulations prescribing the format of an Atmospheric Impact Report, and they fail to comply with this requirement.